gcormier9/GRun/README.md

 #### Fields Description
 Most fields do not require explanation, but others might...

-##### ETA (5K, 10K, Half Marathon, Marathon, 100K, Lap Distance)
+##### ETA (5K, 10K, Half Marathon, Marathon, 50K, 100K, Lap Distance)
 ETA fields help determine your finish time based on your average speed/pace.
-It can help determine the finish time for 5 km, 10 km, half-marathon (21.0975 km), marathon (42.195), 100K or the "Lap Distance" configured on the "Lap Distance" parameters.
+It can help determine the finish time for 5 km, 10 km, half-marathon (21.0975 km), marathon (42.195), 50 km, 100 km or the "Lap Distance" configured on the "Lap Distance" parameters.
 Except for "ETA Lap Distance", each ETA field will automatically changed once distance has been reached.
 For example, if you use "ETA 5K", the field will automatically changed to "ETA 10K" once you have run 5 kilometers.

-##### Required Pace/Speed (5K, 10K, Half Marathon, Marathon, 100K, Lap Distance)
+##### Required Pace/Speed (5K, 10K, Half Marathon, Marathon, 50K, 100K, Lap Distance)
 This field is helpful to determine the pace/speed required to finish your race at "Target Pace".
 For example, if your "Target Pace" is configured to 360 (6:00 minutes/km) and you have run 3 km in 15 minutes, "Required Pace 5K" will display "7:30" since you still have 15 minutes to run 2 km.
 Except for "Required Pace/Speed Lap Distance", each Required Pace/Speed field will automatically changed once distance has been reached.
 For example, if you use "Required Pace/Speed 5K", the field will automatically changed to "Required Pace/Speed 10K" once you have run 5 kilometers.